James Addison Ingle: Episcopal mission in China

-Ingle published the Hankow Syllabary in Shanghai in 1899.
+Ingle published the Hankou Syllabary in Shanghai in 1899.
 In 1901 he was elected missionary bishop for the Missionary District of Hankow.
 Rt.
 Rev. Ingle became the first bishop of the American Episcopal Church to be consecrated in China.
-The consecration service in both English and Chinese took place at St. Paul's Church, Hankow on 24 February 1902.
+The consecration service in both English and Chinese took place at St. Paul's Church, Hankou on 24 February 1902.
 Ingle's principal consecrator was Frederick Rogers Graves.

 Death and legacy

-Ingle died on December 7 the following year, and was buried in the Old International Cemetery in Hankow.
+Ingle died on December 7 the following year, and was buried in the Old International Cemetery in Hankou.
 His wife, Charlotte Rhett Thomson Ingle (they married in 1894), survived him by four decades.
 When she was interred at her family's gravesite in Magnolia Cemetery in Charleston, South Carolina, their joint cenotaph remembered Rt.
 Rev. Ingle as well.
 They had a son (James Ingle Jr.) and daughter (Charlotte Rhett Ingle Lea).

 Rt.
-Rev. Logan Herbert Roots succeeded Ingle as bishop of Hankow.
+Rev. Logan Herbert Roots succeeded Ingle as bishop of Hankou.
 A memorial service was held in his honor at Emmanuel Church, Baltimore, during which Rev. Arthur M. Sherman mentioned Rev. Ingles' dedication to building a native church, and his efforts after the Boxer Rebellion.
 His Frederick Maryland parish donated funds to establish a scholarship at the Boone Divinity School in China in his memory, which was mentioned at the All Saints Day services in both his parishes.